-A gigantic Demonic Tyrannosaurus Rex named Kenny appears in this comic book series which is based and is apparently canon to Angel the spin off from Buffy the Vampire Slayer.
+A gigantic Demonic Tyrannosaurus Rex named Kenny appears in this comic book series which is based on and is apparently canon to Angel, the spin off from Buffy the Vampire Slayer.
 The T-Rex is chosen by the Demon lords of Los Angeles as one of their champions to battle Angel.
-In a humorous moment Angel asks the Tyrannosaur if it much like his pet Dragon is a good guy duped into working for an evil Demon only for the T-Rex to ask him if he is high.
+In a humorous moment Angel asks the Tyrannosaur if it much like his pet Dragon is a good guy duped into working for an evil Demon, only for the T-Rex to ask him if he is high.

 This family friendly comic book series created by the Walking Dead creator Robert Kirkman features a Tyrannosaurus as the main character.
 The premise revolves around two Scientists discovering another world under the ground where Dinosaurs still roam.